ballerina-platform/ballerina-lang/CONTRIBUTING.md

 Subsequent PRs will not require CLA acceptance.

 If for some (unlikely) reason at any time CLA changes, you will get presented with the new CLA text on your first PR after the change.

-Obtaining the Source Code and Building the Project Build Prerequisites
+### Obtaining the Source Code and Building the Project

+#### Build Prerequisites

 Install a Java Development Kit (JDK) version 8

-​Building Ballerina requires a Java SE Development Kit (JDK) version 8 to be installed.
+Building Ballerina requires a Java SE Development Kit (JDK) version 8 to be installed.
 You can download one from

 http://www.oracle.com/technetwork/java/javase/downloads/index.html
 http://openjdk.java.net/install/index.html